rheacharles13/gingertown/README.md

 ### Team: Hari Bhimaraju (mhb2189), Rhea Charles (rtc2133)

 ## Project Goal
 In our final project, we will build an interactive gingerbread house "village" using two ESP32s, LED lights, buttons, and motion sensors.
-The project will emulate two neighbors "speaking" to each other over WiFi by transmitting simple greeting messages when a neighbor presses the doorbell and turning on the porch light when a neighbor waves.
+The project will emulate two neighbors "speaking" to each other over WiFi by transmitting a greeting messages when a neighbor presses the doorbell and turning on the porch light when they wave.

 ## Materials
 - Full-size breadboard